 - 2.3.1 Where the 11kV or 6.6kV network is reinforced the design and installation shall satisfy the requirements of POL: SD4 and the STs in the SD4 series and clause DIN2.1 (b)(i) of the Distribution Code which states that networks shall be designed as to "permit the development, maintenance, and operation of an efficient, coordinated and economical System for the distribution of electricity".
 The minimum cost scheme is deemed to be the design that satisfies all of these requirements at the lowest installed cost, assuming WPD carry out all the work, prior to the consideration of cost apportionment. - 2.3.2 When the impact of a proposed new load (i.e. additional demand or generation) is assessed and the voltage is found to be outside of network voltage limits (as defined in Table 1 and 2 of POL: SD4) the network should be reinforced in preference to altering the tap positions to non-standard values.
-This is because manually altering tap positions on large numbers of network substations is extremely time consuming and will disruptive to customers (as changes must be made off load).
+This is because manually altering tap positions on large numbers of network substations is extremely time consuming and disruptive to customers (as changes must be made off load). - 2.3.3 If during the assessment of a new or augmented connection the thermal or voltage limits of the existing network are found to be exceeded (i.e. before the additional load is considered) WPD shall fund any required reinforcement to resolve these issues.
+Any additional reinforcement required to supply the new/augmented connection will be charged/apportioned in accordance with WPD's Statement of Methodology and Charges for Connection to WPD's Distribution System.